-Pursue continual improvement in social performance and contribute to the social, economic and institutional development of host countries and communities.
+ICMM company members commit to pursue continual improvement in social performance and contribute to the social, economic and institutional development of host countries and communities.

 About ICMM's Mining Principles

 ICMM’s Mining Principles strengthen social and environmental requirements, on issues such as labour rights, resettlement, gender, access to grievance mechanisms, mine closure, pollution and waste.
-Watch our film to learn more.